check package

 check.EqualSlice(t, []int{42}, obj.Answers).

-Logf("question: %q", "Ultimate Question"). // (printf syntax also supported)
+Logf("question: %q", "Ultimate Question"). // Printf syntax also is also supported for Log

 Fatal() // Methods can be chained